 The Top 10 Most Dangerous Intersections in North Carolina

-Based on the 2019 HSIP data, the intersections in North Carolina with the highest number of crashes were as follows:
+Based on the 2022 HSIP data, the most potentially hazardous intersections in North Carolina are as follows:

 Highway Safety Program and its Initiative to Help Drivers Stay Safe

 The North Carolina Department of Transportation (NCDOT) pioneered the Highway Safety Improvement Program (HSIP) to provide precisely this type of data, with the hope of “addressing specific traffic safety concerns throughout the state.”

 Through HISP, NCDOT compiled the above data from the potentially hazardous intersection locations in each county.
 From that, we gathered the 10 most dangerous intersections overall across the state.
 While this data reflects where crashes are occurring, we are still left with one glaring question: why?